-Richard Emerson started brewing beer in a cold student flat.
-These days Emerson's Brewery churns out up to 15,000 litres of premium craft beer five days a week at their swanky new premises just a stone's throw from the Forsyth Barr stadium.
-With a fabulous restaurant also on site, and daily brewery tours available, a visit to Emerson's is a must-do for beer lovers.
+Richard Emerson started brewing beer in his student flat.
+These days Emerson's Brewery churns out up to 15,000 litres of premium craft beer five days a week at their swanky premises just a stone's throw from Forsyth Barr Stadium.
+With a fabulous restaurant on site, and guided tastings and brewery tours available, a visit to Emerson's is a must-do for beer lovers.

 70 Anzac Ave